rlvoyer/rlvoyer.github.io/content/open_data_and_search_relevance.md

 normalize our DCG score, we take as ideals the best possible ordering of the best results from the history of all judged query-result pairs.

 Let's consider an example.
-We have a query "kcpd crime data 2015" and the top 5 results are judged to be "perfect", "irrelevant", "relevant", "loosely relevant", and "loosely relevant" respectively (represented on our numeric scale as 3, 0, 2, 1, 1).
+We have a query "crime incidents" and the top 5 results are judged to be "perfect", "irrelevant", "relevant", "loosely relevant", and "loosely relevant" respectively (represented on our numeric scale as 3, 0, 2, 1, 1).
 A corresponding ideal ordering would be 3, 2, 1, 1, 0.
 And we